gabriel-p-artcls/17-04_mc-catalog/README.md

    abs/2003AJ....126.1836H), 748 belong to the LMC and 191 to the SMC for a total of 939 clusters.

+* `chiosi_06.dat`

+  Contains 311 SMC clusters younger than 1 Gyr (ages determined using isochrone fitting) from the work by [Chiosi et al. (2006)](http://adsabs.harvard.edu/ abs/2006A%26A...452..179C).
+Also lists several other structures/objects, ie: association, supernovas, H II regions and entities in between.

 * `BB_10.dat`

   List of ages for 151 SMC and 539 LMC clusters in the database presented in